 - The leakage flux between the primary and secondary windings is small and hence the impedance is low.
 This results into severer short circuit currents under fault conditions.

-- It is more difficult to preserve the electromagnetic balance of the winding when voltage adjustment tappings are provided.
-It should be known that the provision of adjusting tapping on an auto transformer increases considerably the frame size of the transformer.
+- It is more difficult to maintain the electromagnetic balance of the winding when voltage adjustment tappings are provided.
+It should be known that the provision of tapping on an auto transformer increases considerably the frame size of the transformer.
 If the range of tapping is very large, the advantages gained in initial cost is lost to a great event.